French Immersion for Expats

 Exam preparation included:

-Illustration of three candidates preparing for DELF, DALF, and B2 French proficiency exams — one-on-one exam preparation at Real French
+Illustration of three candidates seated at desks with speech bubbles labelled DELF, DALF, and B2, French language proficiency exam preparation at Real French

 Do I Need DELF or DALF for French Citizenship?

-At Real French, Bernard Henusse has a 100% pass rate for DELF and DALF candidates — because phonetic ear training directly targets the listening and speaking skills the exam tests.
-Whether you need B2 for citizenship, DALF for university, or certification for career advancement, the programme is tailored to your specific exam and timeline.
+At Real French, Bernard Henusse has a 100% pass rate for DELF and DALF candidates, because phonetic ear training directly targets the listening and speaking skills the exam tests.
+B2 for citizenship, DALF for university, or certification for career advancement, the programme is built around your specific exam and timeline.

 Frequently Asked Questions

 Not at all.
 In fact, long-term expats are often our most successful students.
-You already have passive vocabulary and cultural knowledge — what you are missing is the ability to hear the sounds clearly.
-Phonetic ear training unlocks everything you have already absorbed but could not activate.
-Most expats see a dramatic shift within two to three weeks.
+You already have passive vocabulary and cultural knowledge.
+What you are missing is the ability to hear the sounds clearly.
+Phonetic ear training activates everything you have already absorbed but could not put into use.
+Most expats see a clear shift within two to three weeks.

 Yes.
 Bernard regularly trains couples, each with their own one-on-one programme tailored to their level and goals.
 You share the accommodation and meals but study separately, so each person progresses at their own pace.
 See Pricing & Packages for details.